 None of them along the line know what any of it is worth.

-Here, the joker and the thief represent two people that are caught in this fallen desolate world.
-No escape, no way out, they’re caught.
-They have lived the life of suffering.
-The confusion the joker mentions indicates that they’ve been pulled in many directions from all the various world views that tell them how to escape their desolation.
-Their lands have been plowed and stolen by all the conquering armies of the world.
-Indeed, in Biblical times Israel’s land had been conquered by Egypt, Persia, Babylon, Greece, and Rome.
+Here, the joker and the thief represent two people that are caught in this fallen, desolate world in which there appears no way out.
+The confusion the joker mentions alludes to the fact that they have been pulled in many directions from all the various governing powers that have instructed them how to live and escape their desolation.
+However, these governing powers have all simultaneously plowed and stolen their land by force.
+Indeed, in Biblical times Israel’s land had been conquered by the armies of Egypt, Persia, Babylon, Greece, and Rome.

-Also, the space the joker and the thief are in can represent the modern world now.
+This space the joker and the thief are in can represent the modern world now.
 As in ancient times, people are still hopeless and spiritually vapid.
-Today, there is much hardships and confusion about which worldview to follow.
+And today, there is much confusion and hard ache about which governing worldview one should follow.

 Then, the thief speaks back to the joker.